 Fifty-foot-wide lots rarely appear in Chicago and most urban areas, making them a valuable find.
-So, it’s disheartening when a home fails to maximize the potential of that extra width.
-At our Ravenswood charred wood and glass addition project, an early-aughts rear expansion had severed all connections to the tree-filled rear and side yards.
+Unfortunately, some homes fail to utilize their full potential in that extra space.
+At our Ravenswood charred wood and glass project, an early-aughts addition disrupted the home’s natural flow, severing its connection to the backyard and side garden.

-Our client wanted a home that fully embraced its exterior surroundings, incorporated usable outdoor space with an outdoor kitchen, and provided ample room for large family gatherings.
-Our design solution involved removing the ill-conceived addition and designing a new split-level family room, kitchen, and dining room, all tailored for family entertaining.
+Our client sought a home that fully integrated with the outdoors and harmonized with its surroundings.
+They envisioned usable outdoor space, an outdoor kitchen, and room for large family gatherings.
+We removed the poorly designed addition and created a new split-level family room, kitchen, and dining room—perfect for entertaining.

 Split Level Charred Wood & Glass Addition

-Like some other notable moss projects, Wine Enthusiast Retreat and the Cedar House Among the Trees, the client’s desire to have a space for entertainment led us to a familiar split-level design concept.
-The addition was designed as a slab-on-grade structure to hold the family room and mud room (with all the storage space needed for the array of sports equipment common in today’s athletic world), which was set four feet below the adjacent kitchen and dining room.
-The arrangement gives extra ceiling height to the family room with the associated tall glass walls, allowing light to penetrate deep into the interior of the floor plan (a common problem with Victorian architecture).
+Like some other notable moss projects, Wine Enthusiast Retreat and the Cedar House Among the Trees, the client’s desire for a space for entertainment led us to a familiar split-level design concept.
+We designed the addition as a slab-on-grade structure, creating space for a family room and mudroom with ample storage for the vast array of sports equipment common in today’s athletic world.
+We set this new space four feet below the adjacent kitchen and dining room, creating a flow between levels.
+The arrangement provides extra ceiling height to the family room with the associated tall glass walls, allowing light to penetrate deep into the interior of the floor plan (a common problem with Victorian architecture).
 The change in floor elevation makes for easy conversation between the family in the kitchen and the family room.

 All photos courtesy of Tony Soluri Photography